Sponsor Latin Americans

 Does the end of the CHNV program and pause to the U4U program mean the newcomer I sponsored lost their humanitarian parole status?

-Will a newcomer be protected if they apply for an alternative legal status after their humanitarian parole status is revoked?
+Will a newcomer be protected if they apply for an alternative legal status after their humanitarian parole status is terminated?

-We are tracking media reports that on Feb.
-14, the Department of Homeland Security issued an internal memo suspending decision-making on all immigration applications filed by individuals who arrived in the United States through several sponsorship programs, including Uniting for Ukraine (U4U) and the Processes for Cubans, Haitians, Nicaraguans, and Venezuelans (CHNV).
-The directive indicates that U.S. Citizenship and Immigration Services will not approve any alternative forms of legal status many sponsored individuals are seeking while this pause is in place.
-This includes applications filed for asylum, Temporary Protected Status (TPS), Employment Authorization Documents (EADs), advance parole travel, adjustment of status to permanent residence, naturalization, and all other applications filed to USCIS.
+Media reports indicate that on Feb.
+14, DHS issued an internal memo suspending decision-making on all immigration applications filed by individuals who arrived in the U.S. through several sponsorship programs, including U4U and CHNV.
+The directive indicates that U.S. Citizenship and Immigration Services (USCIS) will not approve any alternative forms of legal status many sponsored individuals are seeking while this pause is in place.
+This includes applications filed for asylum, TPS, Employment Authorization Documents (EADs), advance parole travel, adjustment of status to permanent residence, naturalization, and all other applications filed to USCIS.

 The memo has not been made public, and many questions remain, including if it will be challenged in court.
 We continue to strongly recommend that sponsored newcomers apply for alternative legal status, including asylum, if eligible, based on guidance from legal experts.
 Sponsors can help by connecting newcomers with legal services.
 Check out our guide to alternative legal options for support.
 We will continue to monitor policy changes and share updated recommendations as they impact sponsorship programs.